 - 1. Students are expected to cooperate with basic Christian standards of behavior and conversation. - 2.
 There should be no talking back or arguing with teachers, staff, or parents.
 Prompt and cheerful obedience is expected.
 Requests from the teachers should not have to be repeated. - 3.
 Guns, knives, or other weapons are not allowed to be brought onto the school grounds. - 4.
 Students are not to bring electronic devices to school or to school functions that would distract from the educational process.
 Furthermore, many of these devices are expensive and the school cannot be responsible for lost or stolen items.
-For Kindergarten through 6th grade, cell phones are to remain in their backpacks and not used during class time.
+There are phones in each classroom that allow the office to communicate immediately with the teacher should that need arise.
 In an emergency, parents are to call the school office to reach their student.
-There are phones in each classroom that allow the office to communicate immediately with the teacher should that need arise.
-For grades 7-12, cell phones must remain in the students' lockers and not be brought to class unless the teacher plans to use them in class for research and directly gives permission to the students to do so.
-Even then, phones are not to be used for any other purposes in class.
-Although students may use their phones during break, the use of headphones is prohibited, and students may not isolate themselves from others via technology.
+Cell phones are to remain in backpacks and lockers during school hours (7:15am-3:15pm).
+If the phone is seen by a teacher or staff member, it will be immediately confiscated and placed in the Front Office.
+Parents will be required to pick up the cell phone from the Front Office.
 Laptop computers, iPads, and e-readers may be used in class at the discretion of the teacher.
 Computers are made available for our students to use during the school day.
 Students are not required, but are encouraged to bring their personal computers.
-Technology provided by ACA and individual devices run through our server are controlled and monitored with many "parental control" safety features (see Technology at ACA section for more details).
-Again, headphones are NOT permitted except as required for classwork. - 5.
+Technology provided by ACA and individual devices run through our server are controlled and monitored with many "parental control" safety features (see Technology at ACA section for more details). - 5.
 Students will be held responsible for damage done to school property, including textbooks, technology, and musical instruments.
 Actual replacement or repair costs will be assessed. - 6.
 Public displays of affection in dating relationships are not permitted at school or school activities. - 7.
 Students are expected to be in school on time, in proper dress, with completed homework, and prepared to learn. - 8.
 Students may not leave campus during the day without permission from a parent and the office.
 Students with permission to leave must sign out in the office before leaving and sign back in if they return before the end of school.
 ACA has a closed campus lunch policy.
 Students are not permitted to go to QuikTrip or nearby restaurants during the school day. - 9.
 Students who are Part-Time may only stay on campus between classes if special arrangement has been made between parents and administration.
 If students are not scheduled to be in a class, they must sign out and leave campus.
 If/When the student returns, they must sign back in at the office. - 10.
 Students are not to borrow anything without the permission of the owner.
-This includes, but is not limited to: pens, scissors, books, tools, clothing, art supplies, etc.
+This includes, but is not limited to: pens, scissors, books, tools, clothing, art supplies, etc. - 11.
+Loss Prevention: Students will exercise proper authority, sound judgment, due diligence, and respect in dealing with items that are the property of the school, teachers or fellow students.

-- 11. Loss Prevention: Students will exercise proper authority, sound judgment, due diligence, and respect in dealing with items that are the property of the school, teachers or fellow students. - 12.
-Student Drivers must practice safe driving procedures while on campus.
+- 12. Student Drivers must practice safe driving procedures while on campus.
 No speeding, no parking in the Shriner's parking lot, etc. All paperwork must be complete for carpooling student drivers. - 13.
-In order to keep classrooms neat, to avoid distractions, and to limit any risk due to possible allergies, students are encouraged not to bring food or drinks (other than bottled water) into the classrooms.
-Teachers who are responsible for the cleanliness of their rooms have the right to allow or deny food and drinks during their class meetings.
+In order to keep classrooms neat, to avoid distractions, and to limit any risk due to possible allergies, students are not to bring food or drinks (other than bottled water) into the classrooms.
 Occasionally food may be used as a part of the lesson (as in cultural food sampling in a language class or pie on pi day.)
+Teachers are responsible for the cleanliness of their rooms.